campos02/artists-client/README.md

 # Personal Website API Client

-A Vue client for the private artists API at [campos02.me](https://campos02.me)
+A Vue client for the private artists API at [campos02.me](https://campos02.me), mainly a sort of admin panel

 ## Recommended IDE Setup